 Which international Master of Science study programs are offered for electrical engineers?

-There are two programs available: Communication and Information Technology (CIT) and Control, Microsystems, Microelectronics (CMM), which has superseded the Information and Automation Technology (IAE) program in 2016.
+There are two programs available: Communication and Information Technology (CIT) and Control, Microsystems, Microelectronics (CMM).

 What is the duration of the CIT and CMM studies program?